JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Line Profile Inversions

+Using the adopted distances (\autoref{tab:ni_luminosities}, from our BayeSN fits and \citealt{Pearson2024}), we compute total Ni luminosities at the observed phases.
+To adjust for the phase difference, we extrapolate the luminosities to a common phase of $+$130\,days, using a late-time decline rate of 1.5~mag per 100\,days for both objects.
+We consider a range of plausible late-time decline rates ($\sim1.2$--1.8~mag per 100~days), informed by the objects themselves and by similar events in the literature \citep[e.g.,][]{Cappellaro1997, Lair2006, Leloudas2009, Graur2020} and find that reasonable choices within this range do not significantly alter the qualitative comparison between the two objects.
+The resulting Ni luminosities at $+$130\,days are $\sim4.1\times10^{39}$~erg~s$^{-1}$ for SN\,2024gy and $\sim5.4\times10^{38}$~erg~s$^{-1}$ for SN\,2022xkq.

-Although the absolute values carry large systematic uncertainties, the relative comparison is robust.
-SN\,2024gy is markedly more luminous in its stable Ni emission and we therefore infer that it produced substantially more stable Ni than SN\,2022xkq.
-Combined with the low $^{56}$Ni mass inferred by \citet{Pearson2024} ($0.22\pm0.03$~M$_\odot$), the low stable Ni yield of SN\,2022xkq disfavors a high-density delayed detonation origin \citep[cf.][]{DerKacy2024} and seems to instead favor a sub-\mch\ explosion scenario.
+Comparing SN\,2024gy and SN\,2022xkq at the extrapolated common phase of $+$130\,days, we find that the stable Ni emission in SN\,2024gy is 5--10 times more luminous than in SN\,2022xkq.
+Despite significant systematic uncertainties in the absolute values, the tight luminosity-mass correlation for stable Ni ensures a robust relative comparison: SN\,2024gy produced substantially more stable Ni than SN\,2022xkq.
+Combined with the low $^{56}$Ni mass ($0.22\pm0.03$~M$_\odot$) inferred by \citet{Pearson2024}, the small stable Ni yield of SN\,2022xkq disfavors a suggested high-density DDT origin \citep{DerKacy2024} and instead may favor a sub-\mch\ explosion scenario.
 The origin of SN\,2022xkq is further discussed in \autoref{sec:22xkq_origin}.